alikureishy/ROBO-perception-project/docs/writeup.md

 - Downsampling
 - Extract (and concatenate together):
 	- Histogram of 32 bins for each of the R, G and B channels
+		- This is because color is an important component of identification (though not the only one)
 	- Histogram of 32 bins for each of the H, S and V channels
+		- This is essential in the case where there are shadows and other lighting variation between the training and deployment captures.
 	- Histogram of 32 bins for the surface normals for the X, Y and Z axes
+		- This captures the shape of the object, which is clearly crucial in determining any type of object.

 The final feature array for each point cloud, therefore, would contain 32 * 9 = 288 floats, as depicted in this image here:
 ![Histogram](https://github.com/safdark/ROBO-perception-project/blob/master/docs/images/histogram_example.png)